sonixlabs/scirocco-webdriver/QuickStart.markdown

 - Create the test class in the test project which you generate, in the proper package.
  (about the program code, refer the sample in the "test.sample package".)
 - You can test the Android driver just to write the source code. (you can also use the sample package.）
-- For the Native driver, you need to incorporate the library for the Native driver.
-Also you need to install the APK which you add the notes to the manifest, into the target device which you do the test.
+- For the Native driver, you need to incorporate the library for the Native driver. (library download url => http://scirocco.sonixlabs.com/server-standalone.jar) Also you need to install the APK which you add the notes to the manifest, into the target device which you do the test.
+(Learn more => http://code.google.com/p/nativedriver/wiki/AndroidMakeAnAppTestable)
 The APK file which you install must be one.
 (If you install multiple APK files, an error will occur.）